poissonconsulting/chk/README.md

 #### Check First

-As exemplified by `chk_flag`, almost all the `chk_` functions immediately evaluate their object in one line of code and return TRUE if the check is successful.
+As exemplified by `chk_flag`, the `chk_` functions immediately evaluate their object in one line of code and return TRUE if the check is successful.

 ``` r
 chk_flag